Skip to main content

 A Sacred Drive from Hyderabad to Jharni Narasimha Cave Temple in Bidar, Karnataka in 2008

-In 2008, we (three friendly families) embarked on a long-awaited road trip to Jharni Narasimha Cave temple nestled in a cave in the historic city of Bidar in Karnataka.
-It was not just a pilgrimage but was a spiritual reflection.
+In 2008, we (three friendly families) went on a road trip to Jharni Narasimha Cave temple which is nestled inside a cave in the historic city of Bidar in Karnataka.

 Hyderabad-Bidar Road Trip

-We, hree families from different locations in Hyderabad, started our long drives early in the morning in our cars.
+We were three families from different locations in Hyderabad.
+All started our long drives early in the morning in our cars.
 It was early morning and the roads were clean and calm making our drive easier and faster.
-As we moved on the highway, we enjoyed watching the morning sun casting its golden hues on the road.
-It was a long drive winding through calm villages, strethes of open lands and bustling towns.
-The time melted away as we moved on with a medley of music.
-At around 7.30 a.m, we halted at a roadside dhaba for a hot cup of coffee.
-Two of the families were with children who made the trip lively with their mischiefs and every pit stop became a mini picnic with the warmth of friendship that made every moment feel like home on wheels.
-As we started early in the morning without having breakfast / food, we took a halt on the roadside for breakfast which we carried from home.
+We moved on the highway enjoying the early morning cool breeze and watching the morning sun casting its golden hues on the road.
+We drove through calm villages, stretches of open lands and bustling towns.
+We didn't even know how the time melted when the male members stopped the car at a roadside dhaba for a hot cup of chai.
+By then it was around 7.30 a.m and still there was morning calmness all around.
+Two of the families were with children who made the trip lively with their mischiefs with frequent halts of their cars and getting down just to enjoy the morning meadows.
+The warmth of friendship made every moment feel like home on wheels.
+At around 9 a.m we again halted to have homemade breakfast.

 Arrival at Jharni Narasimha Swamy Cave temple

-After an enjoyable long drive of 4 hours, as we entered Bidar, it seemed to me as if the air shifted with a palable sense of reverence.
-On reaching our destination - the Jharni Narasimha Swamy temple, we were awed at the natural and serene beauty of the place far far away from the maddening crowd.
+After a long drive of 4 hours as we entered Bidar and reached our destination - the Jharni Narasimha Swamy temple.
+The place was serene with natural beauty far far away from the maddening crowd.

 About the Temple